MileHacker Logo

 People & Climate

-This varied terrain, from busy ports to serene desert expanses, makes Djibouti an intriguing study in contrasts.
+This varied terrain, from busy ports to serene desert expanses, makes Djibouti a captivating study in contrasts.

 Additional Insights

-A journey through Djibouti offers glimpses within this group historical strata, from ancient nomadic traditions to the legacies from colonial times powers and contemporary international relations.
+A journey through Djibouti offers glimpses inside this group historical strata, from ancient nomadic traditions to the legacies of colonial powers plus up-to-date international relations.

 You will find effects from Africa, Arabia, and France in its food and culture.